IIIF/website/source/event/2022/cambridge/index.md

 * Please register for both the showcase (free and open to all) and conference using Conftool.
 Payment must be submitted following your registration via Paypal using a credit card number, or via check.
 You can register [here](https://www.conftool.org/iiif2022/index.php?page=index).

+### Travel Scholarship

+In order to foster a conference environment that better reflects the diversity of the IIIF community, the IIIF Consortium is pleased to announce a travel scholarship to attend the Annual Conference.
+Please see the [2022 IIIF Conference Travel Scholarship][scholarship] page for more information.
+The application deadline is Friday, April 1, 2022.

 ### **Travel**